goldeneas/idcp/Protocol.md

 Suppose Client B greets Client C through the Discovery node A.
 If Client C wants to talk to Client B, it will also send its greet to Client C thorugh the Discovery node; otherwise the greet will be ignored.

+## Client IDs
+Every client is assigned an ID by the server.
+All valid IDs are always positive and they will start at index 1.
+Indexes can be used to reference a client without using their name.
+Index 0 is used to reference themselves.

 ## Discovery Node

 The Discovery node has the following responsibilities: